Skip to content

 lock down

-From crisis management readiness started way back in December 2019, Malaysia have done a rather effective management of the crisis with strict lock down & continuos testing – the number of active cases has continued to reduce from a peak 2596 on 5th April 2020 to 2,103 as at 19th April 2020.
-In total, 3,197 people have recovered from coronavirus infection making a recovery rate of 59.32%.
+From crisis management readiness started way back in December 2019, have done a rather effective management of the crisis with strict lock down & continuos testing – the number of active cases has continued to reduce from a peak 2596 on 5th April 2020 to 2,103 as at 19th April 2020.
+In total, 3,197 people have recovered from coronavirus making a recovery rate of 59.32%.
 Compared to other neighbours, Malaysia is doing more testing indeed.
 Graph source: Our World in Data.

 Indonesia on the other hand, where some Indonesians were not happy when Datuk Dr Musa Nordin tagged the country as a time bomb of pandemic has registered 6,575 cases with 582 deaths and 686 recoveries.
 The recovery rate at this point is 10.43%.
 They are just shy away from Singapore who has 6,588 confirmed cases.